kcenon/common_system/docs/PRODUCTION_QUALITY.md

 ## Executive Summary

-The Common System achieves **production-ready status** as the foundational layer for the entire ecosystem with:
+The Common System serves as the foundational layer for the entire ecosystem with:

 - **Zero-Overhead Abstractions**: Header-only design with no runtime cost
 - **Perfect RAII Compliance**: 100% smart pointer usage, zero manual memory management